thales-markets/contracts/scripts/deployments.md

 Sanity check files:
 - Distribution before floor and investors scripts/snx-data/sorted_historical_stakers.json
 - Final distribution with floor and investors scripts/snx-data/sorted_historical_stakers_after_floor.json

+About 24m tokens should be in this contract.

 ### 2. Deploying Airdrop contract